 Sustainability, equality, diversity and ethical practice

 With a strong focus on sociological theory, you will explore the underpinning concepts of responsible data science and the ethical application of technical approaches.
 By studying with us, you'll develop solid foundations in ethics, sustainability, critical thinking, and how to influence outcomes of data to positively impact society.
+Taught by active researchers and developed with industry experts, prepare for a career where you can use data-driven solutions to make a positive impact on society.

 Most data science courses are based in computer science or engineering departments - our degree is based in social sciences.
 That’s because we think it’s important to teach you not just the programming and analysis tools, but also how to use data-driven solutions responsibly and to the benefit of society.